Motorcycle Accident in Michigan? You May Need a Motorcycle Injury Lawyer

 Michigan law requires that a lawsuit against an at-fault driver/owner in a collision be filed within three years of the date of the accident.
 In Michigan, such a lawsuit would be for non-economic damages such as pain and suffering.

 In order to prevail in an ordinary Michigan motorcycle injury case, the injured party will have to demonstrate that the other motorist involved was more than 50 percent responsible for the accident.
 A legal term frequently used to describe this concept is to say that it is necessary for the injured party to demonstrate that the person being sued was “negligent” as defined by Michigan law.
-You should call Cochran, Foley & Associates for help to determine whether you have a Third Party claim.
+You should call Cochran, Kroll & Associates for help to determine whether you have a Third Party claim.

 When things go wrong